rajindersinghsodhi/ai-task-manager/README.md

 3. Complete the account creation process

 ### Step 3: Access the API Keys Section
-1. Once logged in, you'll be redirected to the Groq Playground page
+1. Once logged in, you'll be redirected to the Groq console
 2. Look for **"API Keys"** in the top right section of navbar
 3. Click on **"API Keys"**

 ### Step 4: Create a New API Key
-1. Click the **"Create API Key"** button
+1. Click **"Create API Key"** button
 2. Give your API key a name (e.g., "Task Manager App")
 3. Click **"Submit"**